InterviewMap/CS-Interview-Knowledge-Map/Framework/react-br.md

   }

 function dispatch(action) {
-  // the prototype dispatch will check if action is an object
+  // o prototype dispatch vai verificar se a ação é um objeto
     if (!isPlainObject(action)) {
       throw new Error(
         'Actions must be plain objects. ' +